magento/merchdocs/src/cms/page-hierarchy-node-add.md

    ![]({% link images/images-ee/page-hierarchy-page-navigation-menu-options.png %}){: .zoom}
    _Page navigation menu options_

-1. To specify the location of the menu in relation to the content, set **Menu Layout** to one of the following:
+1. To specify the location of the menu in relation to the content, set the **Menu Layout**:

    | Content|The menu layout is located in the content.|
    | Use Default|Uses the menu style that is specified in the [configuration]({% link configuration/general/content-management.md %}).|